goto-eof/oh_telemetry_collector_load_test/README.md

 The test result is under the reports directory.

 A meangfull value is the P95 percentile.
 It means that 95% of all our request had a response time equal or less than the value in the report.
+So that less is better.

 #### Install packages